bloomdata-com-my/datasets/README.md

 ```

 ### 2. Replacing the Original Product Category Names in Portuguese with Their Translated English Names Using the Products and Product_Category_Name_Translation Tables
-Below is an example showing the first 3 rows of the transformed products table in the database:
+Below is an example showing the first 3 rows of the transformed_products table in the database:

-`transformed_products` or `transformed_products.parquet`
+`transformed_products table` or `transformed_products.parquet`
 ```
 +---+----------------------------------+----------------------------------+---------------------+----------------------------+--------------------+------------------+-------------------+-------------------+------------------+
 |   | product_id                       | translated_product_category_name | product_name_lenght | product_description_lenght | product_photos_qty | product_weight_g | product_length_cm | product_height_cm | product_width_cm |